-The reduced tax rate on qualified dividend income and long-term capital gains provided by the Jobs and Growth Tax Act is eliminated for tax years beginning after December 31, 2008.
+The new tax rate on qualified dividend income and long-term capital gains is eliminated for tax years beginning after December 31, 2008.
 Without future congressional action, the maximum individual tax rate on long-term capital gains will return to 20% in 2009, and the maximum individual tax rate on dividends will increase to 35% in 2009 and 39.6% in 2011.